Cuba Sanctions 2025: Business Aviation Destination Guide

 Please note that this article and the materials available herein are for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain legal advice before operating to Cuba.

-The U.S. Department of Commerce through its Bureau of Industry and Security (“BIS”) and the U.S. Department of Treasury through its Office of Foreign Assets Control (“OFAC”) have issued updated U.S. sanctions rules applicable to Cuba, published in the Federal Register and effective June 5, 2019.
+The U.S. Department of Commerce, through its Bureau of Industry and Security (“BIS”), and the U.S. Department of Treasury, through its Office of Foreign Assets Control (“OFAC”), have issued U.S. sanctions rules applicable to Cuba, published in the Federal Register.

 The following is an overview of what you need to know: